-Women are very good in the work place, once they dedicate themselves to perform certain tasks or assignments, they give it a 100% and they do it in excellence.
+Women are very good in the workplace, once they dedicate themselves to perform certain tasks or assignments, they give it 100% and they do it in excellence.
 More women should be given the opportunity to serve in top executive positions as they serve in excellence and integrity.
 I also believe that women tend to be more intuitive and the decisions they make give great results.

 What is your take on the issue of marginalization against women across regions?

 I think the issue of marginalization against women is an ongoing struggle but women can escape poverty and the marginalization if development policies place more emphasis on their contributions to the economy through leadership and trade and if women also believe that they are capable of doing significant things that can change societies.

 What are some of the activities you would like to venture into in the next 5 years?

 In the next 5 years, I would love to help more entrepreneurs/ startups in Africa to grow and be established.
 I have started the project and it is called a Billion startups, and hope to have reached out to many in 5 years’ time.
 I would also love to see Glass House PR become a media outlet of the future and a content hub in Africa.

 What’s the best way for the readers of Amazons Watch Magazine to connect with you?

 Glass House PR: https://www.facebook.com/GlassHousePr.ke/?pnref=lhc

 Twitter: @njoki116 @Glass _HousePR